Introduction

 In conclusion, digital technologies are increasingly revolutionizing the food industry and their adoption could potentially:

-• Improving and prevention
+• Improving and food fraud prevention

 • Boosting consumer trust